adityashah95/Python/README.md

 1. Install Anaconda (for [Windows](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/), [Mac](https://docs.anaconda.com/anaconda/install/mac-os/), [Linux](https://docs.anaconda.com/anaconda/install/linux/))
 2. Install [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html)

-This is the repository for [The-Python-Workshop](https://courses.packtpub.com/courses/python?utm_source=github&utm_medium=repository&utm_campaign=9781839218859&utm_term=Python&utm_content=The%20Python%20Workshop), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the repository for [The Python Workshop](https://courses.packtpub.com/courses/python?utm_source=github&utm_medium=repository&utm_campaign=9781839218859&utm_term=Python&utm_content=The%20Python%20Workshop), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the course from start to finish.

 ## About The Python Workshop
 You already know you want to learn Python, and a smarter way to learn Python 3 is to learn by doing.
-[The-Python-Workshop](https://courses.packtpub.com/courses/python?utm_source=github&utm_medium=repository&utm_campaign=9781839218859&utm_term=Python&utm_content=The%20Python%20Workshop) focuses on building up your practical skills so that you can work towards building up your machine learning skills as a data scientist, write scripts that help automate your life and save you time, or even create your own games and desktop applications.
+[The Python Workshop](https://courses.packtpub.com/courses/python?utm_source=github&utm_medium=repository&utm_campaign=9781839218859&utm_term=Python&utm_content=The%20Python%20Workshop) focuses on building up your practical skills so that you can work towards building up your machine learning skills as a data scientist, write scripts that help automate your life and save you time, or even create your own games and desktop applications.
 You'll learn from real examples that lead to real results.

 ## What You Will Learn
 * Write efficient and concise functions with core Python methods and libraries